manohargatla/docker-practice/dockertasks.md

 * The Docker Images and other objects are store inside the docker directory in the local machine.
 They are depending upon the default storage driver used by the machine.
 * When we create Docker objects such as images, containers, volumes, etc. all these objects are store inside a directory in our local machine.
 By default, all the Docker objects are store in the following directory.
  /var/lib/docker/<storage-driver>

+ ## JOIP Questions
+# 1.How do you check the permissions of a file or directory in Linux?
+* ls -al <filename/directoryname>
+2.What does the permission string "drwxr-xr-x" mean?
+* Having permissions for a folder which has read, write and execute permissions for the owner, but only read and execute permissions for the group and for other users.
+3.How do you change the permissions of a file using the chmod command?
+4.What is the numeric representation of the read, write, and execute permissions in Linux?
+5.How do you set the permissions to read and write for the owner, read-only for the group, and no permissions for others?
+6.What is the difference between the "chmod" and "chown" commands?
+How can you add or remove specific permissions without affecting the existing permissions?
+7.Write a systemd service file for deploying a web application named "spring-petclinic" that needs to run as a user "spring" and group "spring".
+The application is located in the directory "path of you application" and the command to start the application is "java -jar "spring-petclinic.jar".
+The application requires the environment variable "ENV_VAR" with a value of "dev".
+Ensure that the application restarts automatically if it crashes.
+8. How can you create a file named "myfile.txt" in the current directory using a command?
+9.What command would you use to create a directory named "mydirectory" in the current directory?
+10.How do you delete a file named "myfile.txt" in the current directory?
+11.Which command would you use to delete an empty directory named "mydirectory" in the current directory?
+12.If you want to delete a directory named "mydirectory" and all its contents recursively, which command would you use?
+13.Which text editor can you use to edit a file named "myfile.txt" in Linux?
+14.How can you move a file named "myfile.txt" to the directory "/path/to/new/location" using a command?
+15.What command would you use to rename a file named "oldname.txt" to "newname.txt" in the current directory?
+16.How can I use netstat to display all established network connections?
+17.What is the command to show listening ports using netstat?
+18.How do I use netstat to display the routing table?
+19.How can I use ifconfig to view the IP address of a specific network interface?
+20.What is the command to enable or disable a network interface using ifconfig?
+21.How do I use ifconfig to change the MAC address of a network interface?
+22.How can I use the host command to perform a reverse DNS lookup?
+23.What is the syntax to specify a specific DNS server when using host?
+24.How do I use host to query a specific record type, such as MX or NS?
+25.What is the command to display the current hostname of a system using hostname?
+26.How can I change the hostname of a system using the hostname command?
+27.How do I set a fully qualified domain name (FQDN) using hostname?
+28.How do I perform a DNS lookup for a specific domain using dig?
+29.What is the command to retrieve the DNSSEC-related information for a domain using dig?
+30.How can I use dig to query a specific DNS server directly?
+31.How do I establish a telnet connection to a remote host using the telnet command?
+32.What is the command to specify a specific port when using telnet?
+33.How can I exit a telnet session gracefully?
+34.What is the command to send a specific number of ICMP echo requests using ping?
+35.How can I specify a specific source IP address when using ping?
+36.How do I use ping to continuously send ICMP echo requests until interrupted?
+37.How do I use curl to download a file from a remote server?
+38.What is the command to follow HTTP redirects using curl?
+39.How can I limit the download speed using wget?
+40.How can I use df to display the disk space usage of filesystems?
+41.What is the command to show the disk space usage of a specific directory using du?
+42.How do I display the disk space usage in human-readable format with du?
+43.What is the command to list all running processes using ps?
+44.How can I display detailed information about a specific process using ps?
+45.How do I sort the process list by CPU usage using ps?
+46.How do I display the routing table using the route command?
+47.What is the command to add a new route using route?
+48.How can I delete a specific route from the routing table using route?
+49.How can I use top to monitor system resource usage in real-time?
+50.What is the command to sort processes by memory usage using top?
+51.How do I launch the interactive process viewer htop?
+52.How do I use traceroute to trace the route packets 53.How do I create a new user account using the useradd command?
+54.What is the command to specify the home directory for a new user with useradd?
+55.How can I assign a specific user ID (UID) when creating a user with useradd?
+56.What is the difference between useradd and adduser commands?
+57.How do I create a new user account using the adduser command?
+58.What additional features does the adduser command provide compared to useradd?
+59.How do I create a new group using the groupadd command?
+60.What is the command to add a user to an existing group using the usermod command?
+61.How can I list all groups on the system using the getent command?
+62.Changing owner or group for files and directories:
+63.How do I change the owner of a file or directory using the chown command?
+64.What is the command to change the group ownership of a file or directory using chgrp?
+65.How can I recursively change the owner and group of a directory and its contents using chown and chgrp?
+66.How do I generate an SSH key pair using the ssh-keygen command? key name = openkey ? locations in default location 67.How do I change the current working directory using the cd command?
+68.What is the command to go back to the previous directory using cd?
+69.How can I navigate to a specific directory using a relative path with cd?
+70.How do I search for a specific pattern or string in a file using the grep command?
+71.What is the command to perform a case-insensitive search with grep?
+72.How do I display the contents of a file using the cat command?
+73.What is the command to concatenate multiple files together with cat?
+74.How can I number the lines while displaying the file contents using cat?
+75.How do I display a message or variable value on the terminal using the echo command?
+76.What is the command to redirect the output of echo to a file?
+77.How can I use escape characters with echo to display special characters or formatting?
+78.How do I open and edit a file using the vi command?
+79.How can I save changes and exit the vi editor?
+80.What is the command to open and edit a file using the nano editor?
+81.How do I navigate and make changes in the nano editor?
+82.How can I save changes and exit the nano editor?